AdobeDocs/experience-manager-65.en/help/forms/using/submit-form-data-livecycle-process.md

 seo-title: Configuring AEM Forms to submit form data to an AEM Forms on JEE process
 description: AEM Forms allows you to integrate adaptive forms with AEM Forms on JEE processes for processing form data.
 seo-description: AEM Forms allows you to integrate adaptive forms with AEM Forms on JEE processes for processing form data.
-uuid: 71a894d7-7c0a-43a6-afe5-40c4a15c66d6
+uuid: ee7ea442-d604-4520-9af5-ad40ec4927a1
 content-type: reference
-products: SG_EXPERIENCEMANAGER/6.5/FORMS
+products: SG_EXPERIENCEMANAGER/6.4/FORMS
 topic-tags: Configuration
-discoiquuid: ff97424d-b384-4149-9a3c-b4f00aaa1def
+discoiquuid: 03619a67-d1ea-4b80-b1a6-0c65a9e9212f
-docset: aem65

 ---

-# Configuring AEM Forms to submit form data to an AEM Forms on JEE process{#configuring-aem-forms-to-submit-form-data-to-an-aem-forms-on-jee-process}
+# Configuring AEM Forms to submit form data to an AEM Forms on JEE process {#configuring-aem-forms-to-submit-form-data-to-an-aem-forms-on-jee-process}

 Adaptive forms supports submitting data to an AEM Forms on JEE process for further processing.
 It allows you to trigger an AEM Forms on JEE process with the data available from the submitted form.
 Perform the following steps to enable your AEM Forms instance to submit an adaptive form to AEM Forms on JEE process: